shells-above/ida-swarm/README.md

 1. **MCP Server is Buggy**

 2. **IDA Integration**
-    - IDAlib broken in 9.0.240807, which is why I spawn processes which is not ideal
+   - IDAlib is broken in 9.0.240807, which is why I spawn processes which is not ideal

 3. **MCP launchd**
    - I was encountering weird issues with trying to launch ida64 from the terminal on my mac (used to work, but something broke), and using launchd was the only workaround that worked for me

 ### Workarounds